NguyensAlot/js-keycodes/README.md

 # js-keycodes ![alt tag][logo]

-The purpose of this extension is to get the key codes used in javascript from the keyboard events.
+The purpose of this extension is to get the key codes used in JavaScript from the keyboard events.

+A good simple project to learn about core functionalities of JavaScript such as callbacks, events, web design, and CSS.

 [logo]: /res/js-keycode-logo.png "js-keycode-logo"